OverwhelmingFire/Goxel-VXL/README.md

 Licence
 -------

 Goxel is released under the GNU GPL3 licence.
-If you want to use the code with a commercial project please contact me: I am willing to provide a version of the code under a commercial license.

 Features